bsdrip/credit_validator/README.md

 basic credit card validator program implemented in C

 ## TODO
-productsDigits(int*) needs another parameter length (because its uses the sizeof the int pointer which is not good.
+1  productsDigits(int * ) needs another parameter length (because its uses the sizeof the int pointer which is not good.

+2 make a shell script to compile and run the program

+3 make a tutorial for the program